 Sciatic Nerve pain, commonly referred to as Sciatica, can be almost instantly debilitating and greatly affect your quality of life.
 Unfortunately, if you have it, or have had it, you would not be alone in that it’s estimated that 10% – 40% of the population suffer from Sciatic Nerve pain at some point in their lives.

-While the causes of the pain may be varied, there are non-surgical ways you can treat it that don’t involve pain medication.
-Medications and injections may decrease the pain temporarily, but can also lead to additional injury and prolonged recovery if it leads you to avoid proper mobilization and strengthening of the injury.
-Any treatment of sciatica and nerve pain should include active care and rehabilitation to restore function stability!
+While the causes of the pain may vary, there are non-surgical ways you can treat it that don’t involve pain medication.
+Medications and injections may decrease the pain temporarily, but they may also prolong recovery if it leads you to avoid proper mobilization and strengthening of the injury.
+Any treatment of sciatica and nerve pain should include active care and rehabilitation to restore mobility and stability.

 What is the Sciatic Nerve?